expo/expo/docs/pages/versions/unversioned/sdk/webbrowser.md

 Available only on Android.

 Returns two lists of applications package names supporting Custom Tabs.
-One is list of all applications and the other includes only default ones.
-However, this list might not be fully reliable, as they follow `PackageManager.getResolvingActivities` behavior with its flaws.
+Under `packages` key you can find a list of all the applications.
+Under `default` key only the default applications will be listed.
+Note that list might not be fully reliable, as it uses `PackageManager.getResolvingActivities`.

 #### Returns